Multinomial method for option pricing under Variance Gamma: Lévy processes

 as proved in Lemma 25.7 in \cite{Sato}.
-For the VG process it is easy to verify that it is satisfied.
-We need to add a correction term to $X_t$ to satisfy the martingale condition\footnote{ To find the correction $\omega$ we have to find the exponential moment of $X_t$ using its characteristic function: .}.
+The VG process $X_t$ has finite exponential moment.
+In order to satisfy the martingale condition\footnote{ To obtain the correction term $\omega$ we have to find the exponential moment of $X_t$ using its characteristic function: .} we need to add a correction term to $X_t$.
 The following process is a martingale: